Core Idea

 A bellwether is an interviewer whose opinion the hiring manager weights heavily — not because of seniority, but because their judgment on a specific dimension of candidate quality has proven reliable over time.
-Lopp’s concept from Chapter 29 of Managing Humans - Lopp - 2019 frames hiring decisions as a three-dimensional assessment problem, and assigns each dimension to a trusted specialist.
+Lopp’s concept from Chapter 29 of Managing Humans - Lopp - 2019 frames hiring as a three-dimensional assessment problem, assigning each dimension to a trusted specialist.

 The Three Bellwether Types

-- Technical bellwether — the team’s most technically demanding member; assesses depth, reasoning quality, and the absence of false confidence.
-Their job is to find the ceiling of the candidate’s ability, not to make them comfortable.
+- Technical bellwether — the team’s most technically demanding member; finds the ceiling of the candidate’s ability and detects false confidence.
+Their job is rigour, not comfort.

-- Cultural bellwether — the person who most embodies the team’s operational norms and social contract; assesses whether the candidate will integrate, sustain, or erode the team’s existing working culture.
+- Cultural bellwether — the person who most embodies the team’s operational norms; assesses whether the candidate will integrate, sustain, or erode the team’s working culture.

-- Vision/strategic bellwether — assesses trajectory: does the candidate want to grow toward what the team needs, or are they arriving fully-formed and unchangeable?
-This interviewer probes ambition, curiosity, and direction.
+- Vision/strategic bellwether — assesses trajectory: does the candidate want to grow toward what the team needs, or are they arriving fully-formed?
+Probes ambition, curiosity, and direction.

-Together, the three bellwethers triangulate a candidate across technical competence, team compatibility, and growth potential — dimensions that no single generalist interviewer covers reliably.
+Together, the three bellwethers triangulate technical competence, team compatibility, and growth potential — dimensions no single generalist interviewer covers reliably.

 Why No Single Interviewer Is Sufficient